1997 Irish general election: Seats summary

-Although Fine Gael gained seats, it crossed the Dáil chamber to the Opposition benches.
-Fianna Fáil also increased its representation, but the Progressive Democrats had a disastrous election, maintaining its share of the vote, but winning only four seats compared to ten at the previous election, losing seats thought safe such as Cork North-Central and Dún Laoghaire.
+Fianna Fáil increased its representation, but the Progressive Democrats had a disastrous election, maintaining its share of the vote, but winning only four seats compared to ten at the previous election, losing seats thought safe such as Cork North-Central and Dún Laoghaire.

+Although Fine Gael gained seats, it entered opposition due to seat losses of its government coalition colleagues.
+One of the main features of the election, was the collapse of the Labour Party vote.
+Not only did it lose seats it had picked up in the 1992 general election, when its vote was at an all-time high – such as in Clare and Laois–Offaly – but it also lost reasonably safe seats, such as in Dublin North, Dublin Central and Cork South-Central.
+Dick Spring would retire as leader of the Labour Party later that year, after further disappointment in the presidential election.
+Democratic Left also suffered, losing its two gains made in by-elections during the 27th Dáil.

 The Green Party won a second seat, with John Gormley elected in Dublin South-East.
 He was elected by just over 30 votes after a recount lasting four days saw Progressive Democrat Michael McDowell defeated.
 The loss of McDowell was particularly stinging to the Progressive Democrats as McDowell was their "chief ideologue".

-One of the main features of the election, however, was the collapse of the Labour Party vote.
-Not only did it lose seats it had picked up in the 1992 general election, when its vote was at an all-time high – such as in Clare and Laois–Offaly – but it also lost reasonably safe seats, such as in Dublin North, Dublin Central and Cork South-Central.
-Dick Spring would retire as leader of the Labour Party later that year, after further disappointment in the presidential election.

-Democratic Left also suffered, losing its two gains made in by-elections during the 27th Dáil.
-Sinn Féin won its first Dáil seat since 1957, with the party winning a seat in the Cavan–Monaghan constituency with the election of Caoimhghín Ó Caoláin, and taking seats for the first time since 1922.
+Sinn Féin won its first Dáil seat since 1957, with the party winning a seat in Cavan–Monaghan with the election of Caoimhghín Ó Caoláin.
 It also narrowly missed a seat in Kerry North.
-The Socialist Party, a Trotskyist party which consisted of former members of the Labour Party expelled in 1989, won its first seat in the Dublin West constituency.

-Another seat change of note was the first capture of Cavan–Monaghan by Sinn Féin's Caoimhghín Ó Caoláin.
-When Ó Caoláin subsequently took his seat in the Dáil, it was the first time in 75 years a member of Sinn Féin had done so. Ó Caoláin's entry into the Dáil marked a major turning point in the history of Sinn Féin, who would continue to hold a presence in the Dáil to the present day.
+When Ó Caoláin took his seat in the Dáil, it was the first time since 1922 that a member of Sinn Féin had done so, having abandoned its policy of abstention with regard to the Dáil in 1986. Ó Caoláin's entry into the Dáil marked a major turning point in the history of Sinn Féin, which would continue thereafter to hold a presence in the Dáil.

+The Socialist Party, a Trotskyist party which consisted of former members of the Labour Party expelled in 1989, won its first seat in Dublin West.